 But don’t feel alone if those words frighten you – after all, these are marketing campaigns designed to make money off of you, and there is no objectively wrong or right amount to spend on a ring for your loved one.

-While the average cost of an engagement ring comes to around £1865, it’s surprising to see how else Brits choose to spend this kind of money.
+While the average cost of an engagement ring came to around £1,865 in 2021, it’s surprising to see how else Brits choose to spend this kind of money.

-Research by Diamonds Factory suggests Brits spend about £250 more on dining out in just one year than they do on their partners’ engagement rings.
+Research suggests Brits spend about £250 more on dining out in just one year than they do on their partners’ engagement rings.

-Moreover, people in the UK almost spend the same amount on engagement rings as they do working in the office a year.
-Office workers spend nearly as much — £1,712 — on transport, food and social activities, as they do on an engagement ring.
+Moreover, people in the UK spend almost the same amount on engagement rings as they do working in the office a year.
+Office workers spend nearly as much as £1,712 on transport, food and social activities, as they do on an engagement ring.

 The Age Factor